William F. Lee: Academia

 From 1995 to 2002, Lee served as the John A. Reilly Visiting Professor at Harvard Law School, where he taught intellectual property litigation.
 Starting in 2008, Lee helped to develop the Problem Solving Workshop, a problem-based course for first-year law students and the final installment of Harvard's curriculum reform at the law school.
 Lee is now the Eli Goldston Visiting Lecturer on Law at Harvard Law School where he has taught the Problem Solving Workshop each year since 2010.

 In June 2002, Lee was elected to the Board of Overseers of Harvard University.
 In April 2010, Lee was elected as a fellow of the Harvard Corporation effective July 1, 2010.
 He succeeded James R. Houghton as a member of Harvard's ten-member primary governing board.

 Lee is also a member of the Visiting Committee at Cornell Law School.

 Lee stated that "he believed law-school admissions should be race-blind, though the current system is not" in Harvard's first Asian American alumni summit in October 2010.
 However, in October 2018, Lee testified on behalf of Harvard in Students for Fair Admissions v.
 President and Fellows of Harvard College.

 Recognition

 Lee is a Fellow of the American College of Trial Lawyers.

 Lee has been recognized by peers in every issue of The Best Lawyers in America since 1995.
 He was named one of "The 100 Most Influential Lawyers in America" by the National Law Journal in June 2000 and again in June 2006.
 In the 2000 selection, he was commended for a "long record of favorable jury verdicts," achieved while leading the firm to a dominant presence in technology nationally and internationally and in pro bono services locally.
 In the June 2006 selection, NLJ praised his leadership in the merger that formed WilmerHale and again for his significant involvement in notable trials, including a recent victory in an infringement case against Hewlett-Packard Co. on behalf of EMC Corp that was settled in 2005 for $325 million while on appeal.

-Community involvement

-Lee has previously served as vice chairman of the board of the Boston University Medical Center University Hospital, a trustee of the Boston Medical Center, and an overseer of the Museum of Science.